nmcguinness/2022_3DGED_GDApp/README.md

 ### To Do - Week 8
 - [x] Finish 1st Person Camera
+- [x] Add ThirdPersonController
+- [ ] Add RailController
+- [ ] Add DriveController
+- [ ] See depth bug and fix

+- [ ] Add support for cloning GameObjects
+- [ ] Add support for cloning Camera
+- [ ] Add RenderManager to render Scene data and remove Draw from Scene
 - [ ] Convert SceneManager and CameraManager to inherit from DrawableGameComponent and GameComponent
 - [ ] Add ActionType enum to support turning Update and Draw on/off during gameplay (hint: use when menu is shown) for specific GameObject and Scene
 - [ ] Change List to SortedList in GameObjectList to sort by material and reduce rendertime
-- [ ] Add support for cloning GameObjects
-- [ ] Add support for cloning Camera
 - [ ] Add Camera::Viewport
 - [ ] Add clean/dirty flag to Transform on change
 - [ ] Add event notification on Transform change
-- [ ] Practice extension of a class (see Extensions)
-- [ ] Add Integer2 for use with screen resolution to prevent need to typecast - see InitializeGraphics()
-- [ ] Refactor RotationBehaviour
 - [ ] Move level-specific methods to Level class